 If there are specific topics or subjects that you find harder, allow more time for them.
 For example, I spent more time on Biology and Chemistry, as I found those subjects a lot harder than Maths.
 Also, make sure you include plenty of time for breaks and other activities such as hobbies and seeing friends.
 It’s equally important to have some fun and relax in the lead up to exams, otherwise you risk getting overly stressed and burning yourself out.

 I would advise you to go through all of the content well in advance of the exams.
 This way, you will have some time closer to the exams to look at past papers and revisit any areas that you are less confident with.

-One of my biggest tips would be to make use of past papers.
+One of my biggest tips would be to make use of past papers that are available.

-Most A-Levels now follow new specifications so there aren’t loads of the new style past papers.
-However, I found it was still worthwhile doing older past papers, particularly for subjects like Biology and Chemistry, as a lot of the questions are very similar and still come up in the newer papers.
+Most A-Levels now follow new specifications, so there isn’t a huge amount of the new style past papers.
+However, I found it was still worthwhile to look at some older past papers in my revision, particularly for subjects like Biology and Chemistry, because a lot of the questions are similar and still come up in the newer papers.

 I would suggest leaving the most recent papers until closer to your exams, as the questions will be more similar to what you’ll actually get.
 While doing past papers, I also found it useful to note down any questions that I consistently got wrong so I could then go back over them.